 Academic programs of note are: communications, international relations, computer science, sciences, design and law.

 Except for biomedical sciences, Richmond students may take any course at PUC-Rio as long as they meet the prerequisites.
 NOTE: Richmond students with strong Spanish skills may be eligible to take courses in Portuguese after successful completion of the pre-semester Portuguese course.

-For a list of English taught class, click here http://www.puc-rio.br/ensinopesq/ccci/study_english_puc.html For information about all PUC courses, click here http://www.puc-rio.br/ensinopesq/ccci/centers_courses.html
+For a list of English taught class, click here http://www.puc-rio.br/ensinopesq/ccci/download/courses_in_english.pdf For information about all PUC courses, refer to the PUC course schedule web page.

-At least one 400-level LAIS course must be taken upon return to UR from a semester or year abroad.
-A maximum of 4 courses can be transferred for the LAIS major from a semester/year abroad program.
+At least one 400-level LALIS course must be taken upon return to UR from a semester or year abroad.
+A maximum of 4 courses can be transferred for the LALIS major from a semester/year abroad program.

 The PUC-Rio grading scale is from 01-10.
 The conversion scale between PUC and U.S. universities is:

 A- = 9.0

 B = 8.0

 B- = 7.5

 Any grade below 6.5 does not transfer back to Richmond.